 - Select the folder you have created for the automatic data importing.

-2. On the computers to be polled :
+2. On the computers to be polled:

 a) Install the client application by extracting the content of the installation archive.

-b) Run NIEClientCFG.exe and then set:
+b) Run NIEClientCFG.exe and then configure:

 - Groups of data to be gathered (the less data you have, the faster the client will complete the job).